Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 second ingest source.
 In case of splicing, it is important that the ingest source inserts an IDR frame but not a segment or fragment boundary.

-NOTE: In a next revisoin more specific examples of the constraint manifest/m3u8
-      for CMAF ingest will be included in a new section.

 # Interface-2: DASH and HLS Ingest # {#interface-2}

 Interface-2 defines the protocol specific behavior required to ingest a